SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 ## 2. General notes

-Targets and Indicators were found from the UN Statistics Division (<a id="SDGT+Is">[Statistics Division, 2021](#f1)</a>).
+Targets and Indicators were found from the UN Statistics Division (<a id="SDGT+Is">[UN Statistics Division, 2021](#f1)</a>).
 This list includes "the global indicator framework as contained in A/RES/71/313, the refinements agreed by the Statistical Commission at its 49th session in March 2018 (E/CN.3/2018/2, Annex II) and 50th session in March 2019 (E/CN.3/2019/2, Annex II), changes from the 2020 Comprehensive Review (E/CN.3/2020/2, Annex II) and refinements (E/CN.3/2020/2, Annex III) from the 51st session in March 2020, and refinements from the 52nd session in March 2021 (E/CN.3/2021/2, Annex)". (https://unstats.un.org/sdgs/indicators/indicators-list/).

 Lists of least developed countries (LDCs) are from the Statistical Annex of United Nations World Economic Situation and Prospects (tables F, H and I) - countries were included if they appeared in the tables from 2016 to 2021 (i.e. were on these lists at any time between Nov 2015 and Dec 2020) (<a id="UNLDCs">[United Nations, 2016, 2017, 2018, 2019, 2020, 2021](#f22)</a>).